Settings → Skills & Routing section. They can be organized hierarchically here to ensure structured classification.

 Priority

-Defines whether a tag is considered in the skill-matching logic in routing.
-If routing relevance is deactivated, the tag is ignored when assigning agents — agents without this skill can still receive tickets with this tag.
-This is useful for tags that exclusively serve for categorization or internal identification and should not influence ticket distribution.
+Determines whether a tag is taken into account in the skill-matching logic in routing.
+If the routing relevance is deactivated, the tag is ignored in the agent assignment — agents without this skill can still receive tickets with this tag.
+This is useful for tags that are solely for categorization or internal labeling purposes and should not influence ticket distribution.

-To check whether the configured detection of a tag works correctly, test cases can be created.
-After entering a Ticket-Id, press the “Playback” button.
-The result of the check will be shown immediately underneath.
+To check whether the configured detection of a tag works correctly, test cases can be stored.
+After entering a ticket ID, the “Playback” button is pressed.
+The result of the test is displayed directly below.